 The Children’s Hospital of Philadelphia’s Study on Medical Marijuana and Autism

-Posted by Marijuana Doctors on 01/10/2018 in Medical Marijuana Research
+Posted by Marijuana Doctors on 01/10/2018 in Marijuana Research and Studies

 We have a decent amount of research on medical marijuana’s ability to treat conditions like pain and seizures, but what about autism?
 Researchers at the Children’s Hospital of Philadelphia (CHOP) want to find out how medical marijuana can treat autism symptoms.